stackitcloud/stackit-cli/docs/stackit_ske_cluster_create.md

 ### Examples

 ```
-  Create an SKE cluster using default configuration
+  Create a SKE cluster using default configuration
   $ stackit ske cluster create my-cluster

-  Create an SKE cluster using an API payload sourced from the file "./payload.json"
+  Create a SKE cluster using an API payload sourced from the file "./payload.json"
   $ stackit ske cluster create my-cluster --payload @./payload.json

-  Create an SKE cluster using an API payload provided as a JSON string
+  Create a SKE cluster using an API payload provided as a JSON string
   $ stackit ske cluster create my-cluster --payload "{...}"

   Generate a payload with default values, and adapt it with custom values for the different configuration options